partarstu/transformers-in-java/README.md

 ## Acknowledgments

-This project is inspired by the original "Attention Is All You Need" [paper](https://arxiv.org/abs/1706.03762) and builds upon the DeepLearning4J framework.
+This project is inspired by the original "Attention Is All You Need" [paper](https://arxiv.org/abs/1706.03762) and is built upon the DeepLearning4J framework.

 I'd like to express my gratitude to all the authors of the original "Attention Is All You Need" [paper](https://arxiv.org/abs/1706.03762) as well as to the creators and contributors of DeepLearning4J framework.